How To Write An Effective Grant Proposal | A Nonprofit’s Guide

 Data is what wins grants.

-Even if you hire the most experienced grant writer, messy data that are sprinkled throughout the organization will prevent grant-writing from ever even getting started.
+Even if you hire the most experienced grant writer, messy data throughout the organization will prevent grant writing from ever getting started.
+If you don’t collect relevant data, manage and update it, there’s not much that can be done.

 A warm story might get someone to give you $20 out of their pocket.
 But a foundation with $50,000 grants can’t give based on heart-warming stories alone.

-Before Submitting the Grant Proposal:
+Before Submitting the Grant Proposal

 1. Review And Get A Fresh Perspective